Firekast-io/firekast-docs/source/includes/_basics.md

 For a given end application we recommand you create 2 Firekast applications: one for your <strong>development</strong>, the other to go for <strong>production</strong>.
 </aside>

 ## API Keys

 API keys allow to initialize SDKs so they can request our REST API.
 Firekast provides a set of two (renewable) API keys : one that **must** remain private and one that aims to be public.

 ### Private key

-Use this key to initialize our SDKs and make authorized HTTPS requests.
+Use this key to initialize mobile SDKs and make authorized HTTPS requests.

 <aside class="warning">The private key <strong>must</strong> remain confidential.
 It allows, among other things, to create and delete videos. <strong>Do not use this key in a web browser</strong>.</aside>

 ### Public key

 Use this key to initialize the web player.

 ### SDK v1.4.x and before